Marker Logo

 Hopewell influence spread from central and southern Ohio throughout the region shown in orange.
 The Hopewell trading network extended over even greater distances.
 Stars and cross hatching indicate the sources of trade materials.
 Map clarified by Arthur W. McGraw, 1995.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in these topic lists: Anthropology & ArchaeologyIndigenous Peoples and Communities.
 A significant historical year for this entry is 1995.

 Location.
-43° 9.992′ N, 79° 2.663′ W. Marker is in Lewiston, New York, in Niagara County.
-Marker can be reached from South 4th Street, 0.2 miles south of Tuscarora Street.
-Marker is on a trail in Artpark, a New York State park.
-The twin Oak Hill and Scovell Knoll markers are at both trail heads on South 4th Street.
-Touch for map.
-Marker is in this post office area: Lewiston NY 14092, United States of America.
-Touch for directions.
+Marker has been reported missing.
+It was located near 43° 9.992′ N, 79° 2.663′ W. Marker was in Lewiston, New York, in Niagara County.
+It could be reached from South 4th Street 0.2 miles south of Tuscarora Street.
+Marker is on a trail in Artpark,

 Paid Advertisement